parisodlab/dry-guide/docs/github.md

 ## The GitHub Flow

 There are several different Git branching strategies, but the most popular for our lab is the "GitHub Flow".
 This 8 step process can help keep our pipelines flowing, functional, and organized.
-New to the GitHub flow?
-I **highly recommend** you try out [this amazing tutorial](https://lab.github.com/githubtraining/introduction-to-github) to practice all the steps from beginning to end.
-Then start putting it in use for your own pipelines!

 ![github flow](img/github_flow.png)